nonplayer/hammercrawl/hc_complete_rules.md

 * **Gear Restrictions:** Fighters can use all weapons, shields, and armour.
 * **Bonus Languages:** None

-**Combat Superiority:** Fighters have a bonus melee attack die at first level (giving them two), and gain a new one at levels 3, 6, 9, 12, and 15.
+**Combat Superiority:** Fighters have a bonus attack die at first level (giving them two), and gain a new one at levels 3, 6, 9, 12, and 15.
 When attacking, a Fighter declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 **Not Today!:** At first level and each level after, the Fighter gains a single use of "Not Today!"
 When a Fighter would take damage (from any source) that would reduce their Hit Points from positive to Zero or below, they can spend a use and instead remain at 1 HP and negate the rest of the damage from that attack.
 These uses accumulate with each level, but each use is permanently lost upon spending.